ta3map/Synapto_Catcher/README.md

 ![ROI selection example](images/example_remove_bad_spot.gif)

 ### 4. Combine Images
 After combining, we can simultaneously see three results at the same time.
-On the first photo is the original image with region of interest, on the second photo is the filtered version, and on the third photo is the result of binarization.
+First is the original image with region of interest, second image is the filtered version from synaptotagmin channel, and on the third image is the result of binarization inside the region og interest.

 ![Results GUI example example](images/results_gui_example.png)